darklang/docs/docs/reference/framework/datastores.md

 ### Creating References Between DBs

-This canvas shows the way to create a reference between two datastores: in this case between Dark employees and their pets:
+This canvas shows the way to create a reference between two datastores: in this case between Darklang employees and their pets:
 [https://darklang.com/a/sample-datastore](https://darklang.com/a/sample-database)

 Users have a pets field, which is a list of strings.
 The keys for the pets are